When bleaching or dyeing your hair, you have to choose the right developer volume. Two of the most common options are 10 volume and 20 volume.

 The main difference is peroxide percentage.
 10 volume is 3% hydrogen peroxide.
 20 volume is 6%.

 Higher peroxide usually means more cuticle swelling, faster processing, and more lift.
-It can also mean more dryness and a higher risk of breakage if timing is off.
+It can also lead to more dryness and a higher risk of breakage if timing is off.

 That is why “stronger” is not automatically “better.”
 The safer approach is choosing the lowest strength that can reach your goal.